A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 5: Hakodate & Toya

-Woke up early to indulge our stomach at Hakodate Morning Market.
+Woke up early to indulge our stomachs at Hakodate Morning Market.
 The market is famous for its lively atmosphere and fresh seafood, not to mention the super sweet and delicious Hokkaido corn.
 We were lucky to catch the limited edition vintage tram before we left Hakodate.

 We made our way to Toya in the afternoon.
 The place is a famous tourist spot but it was not crowded at all as it is far away from the cities in Hokkaido.
 I took my first try on onsen – not as comfortable as I had expected, probably because the surrounding temperature was not low enough for me to appreciate the hot spring.
 (I fell in love with onsen when winter approached.)